sunshine55/affablebean-spring-tutorial/README.md

 3. Preparing views and controllers (front-end).
 4. Designing data model:
    * Identify the entities and their relationships
-   * Follow bottom up or top down approach using Hibernate
+   * Follow bottom up (reverse mapping) or top down approach using Hibernate
 5. Developing business logic.
 6. Integrating with front-end.
 7. Others: